 Pine tar (PT) soap is an interesting soap to make and use.
-Soaps containing tar -- pine tar, birch tar, peat tar, and coal tar -- have been used for centuries to control and soothe skin problems such as dermatitis, dandruff, and eczema.
+Soaps containing tar -- pine tar, birch tar, juniper tar, peat tar, coal tar, etc. -- have been used for centuries to control and soothe skin problems such as dermatitis, dandruff, and eczema.
 The tar that is easiest for handcrafted soap makers to find nowadays is pine tar.

 Pine tar has a notorious reputation among soapers for a number of reasons.
 Probably the biggest reason is pine tar causes the soap batter to thicken very quickly -- sometimes in seconds.
 The deeply smoky smell of pine tar can be overwhelming to some people, especially when the soap is freshly made.
 The color of a bar of pine tar soap is typically dark brown to almost black, and the lather it makes is also brown.
 The soap tends to be softer and shorter lived in the bath than a comparable soap without pine tar.